Affiliate links on Android Authority may earn us a commission. Learn more.

 The free version is restricted to level 60, but that’s still more than enough content to fill months of gameplay.
 Plus, if you subscribe for a single month you permanently unlock certain features.
 Fans of the other popular epic space adventure, Star Trek, aren’t left completely in the space dust, with the competent MMORPG Star Trek Online also available for free on several platforms.

 The Lord of the Rings Online

 Platforms: Windows, Mac

-Just like Star Wars: The Old Republic and Star Trek Online, The Lord of the Rings Online is the best free MMORPG for megafans of Tolkien’s iconic fantasy series.
+Just like Star Wars: The New Republic and Star Trek Online, The Lord of the Rings Online is the best free MMORPG for megafans of Tolkien’s iconic fantasy series.
 In it, players play through the famous events of Middle-earth, from Frodo leaving the Shire to the destruction of the One Ring and beyond.

 While the game looks (and perhaps plays) a bit old, it’s still work picking up as a new player just to play through the storyline.
 It still boasts a modest playerbase, with the most recent expansion, Fate of Gundabad, coming out in 2021.
 To celebrate its 15th anniversary, the game’s developers made all expansions up to and including Helm’s Deep permanently free for all players.